ContextLab/CDL-tutorials/packages/README.md

 For examples of these README sections, please see the [hypertools](https://github.com/ContextLab/hypertools/blob/master/readme.md) README.

 ### LICENSE
-We typically use an open-source MIT for software.
+We typically use an open-source MIT license for software.
 Use [this](https://github.com/ContextLab/hypertools/blob/master/LICENSE) one unless there is a reason for the software not to be open-source.

 ### CONTRIBUTING.md
 This section is critical for a successful open-source project.
 As the project grows, so will the number of people who'd like to contribute.
 Having a guideline on how to contribute will save you (and contributors) a lot of time in the long run.
 For an example, see [here](https://github.com/ContextLab/hypertools/blob/master/CONTRIBUTING.md).